ssolbak/medium-node-apps/README.md

 ## Decisions

-1) what to scale separately
+1) What to scale separately
+2) What are my business boundaries (this is often harder then coding them).

 ## What about large applications